awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/buyer-private-offers.md

 Before accepting a private offer, verify that your payment method supports paying the entire cost of the private offer\.
 To verify your payment method, open the Billing and Cost Management console at [https://console\.aws\.amazon\.com/billing/](https://console.aws.amazon.com/billing/)\.

 **Note**
-If the private offer is a SaaS contract with a flexible payment schedule, you must have invoicing in place before you accept the offer\.
+If the private offer is a SaaS or AMI contract with a flexible payment schedule, you must have invoicing in place before you accept the offer\.

 ### Verifying Your Tax Settings<a name="buyer-private-offers-prerequsite-steps-tax-settings"></a>